BrownCSCI1230/lab04_transforms/README.md

 ## 0. Intro

 The purpose of this lab is to help you get more comfortable with 2D and 3D transformations and coordinate spaces.
-Through this lab we want you to understand how to construct transformation matrices and apply them to modify objects in your scene as well as to move between the different coordinate spaces used in building your raytracer.
+Through this lab we want you to understand how to construct transformation matrices and apply them to modify objects in your scene.
+You will also use transformations to move between the different coordinate spaces used in building your raytracer.

 During this lab you will learn how to:

-1. Construct individual matrices that represent scaling, rotating, and translating transformations.
+1. Construct individual matrices that represent **scaling**, **rotating**, and **translating** transformations.
-2. Combine multiple matrices to calculate a cumulative transformation matrix.
+2. Compose multiple transformations to obtain a cumulative transformation.
-3. Construct a view matrix.
+3. Construct a view matrix representing a specific camera transformation.
-4. Use model and view matrices to transition between object space, world space, and camera space.
+4. Use **model** and **view** matrices to transition between **object space**, **world space**, and **camera space**.

 ## 1. Constructing Transformations

 ### 1.1 Representing Transformations as Matrices

-A transformation can be thought of like a function.
+A transformation can be thought of as a function.

 Given an input vertex $v$, we can apply a linear transformation $T$ to produce a new output vertex $T(v)=v'$.
 Linear transformations are one-to-one, with each input vertex only having one transformed output, so we can represent this transformation $T$ as a matrix $M$.
 Applying the transformation is just multiplying $v$ by the transformation matrix: $Mv=v'$.

 Therefore, we can represent our transformation as such in 2D:

 $$ T(v) = Mv = \begin{bmatrix} a && b \\\ c && d \end{bmatrix} \begin{bmatrix} x \\\ y \end{bmatrix} = \begin{bmatrix} ax + by \\\ cx + dy \end{bmatrix} = \begin{bmatrix} x' \\\ y' \end{bmatrix} = v' $$

+**IMAGE: primer for transformations**

 Similarly in 3D:

 $$ T(v) = Mv = \begin{bmatrix} a && b && c \\\ d && e && f \\\ g && h && i \end{bmatrix} \begin{bmatrix} x \\\ y \\\ z \end{bmatrix} = \begin{bmatrix} ax + by + cz \\\ dx + ey + fz \\\ gx + hy + iz \end{bmatrix} = \begin{bmatrix} x' \\\ y' \\\ z' \end{bmatrix} = v' $$

 > Keep in mind that this is only a limited representation of transformations!
-As we will see later on, we will need to expand our definition of the transformation matrix to be able to accommodate all of the types of transformations we want to use.
+As we will see later on, we will need to expand our definition of a transformation matrix to be able to accommodate all of the types of transformations we want to use.

 Like any one-to-one function, we can reverse a transformation by multiplying by the inverse of the associated matrix.